samuelhorn/jamdocs/README.md

 [MIT](https://github.com/samuelhorn/jamdocs/blob/master/LICENSE)

 ## Finally
-Enjoy Jamdocs, and if you like and use this project, please consider donating since I have put a lot of spare time into this.
+Enjoy Jamdocs, and if you like and use this project commercially, please consider donating since I have put a lot of spare time into this.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=JX3MPJPFVFQCC&currency_code=SEK&source=url)